ghowland/sireus/README.md

 With "*Service Stopped, Has Storage*", we know the service is stopped, but it still has storage, so we want to run a different command that deals with problems unrelated to running out of storage.

-This is a simple 2 set problem, but let's expand into more to see why this is a scalable naming pattern:
+This is a simple 2 set problem, but let's expand the list to see why this is a scalable naming pattern:

  - Service Stopped, Out of Space
  - Service Stopped, Has Storage